Search by Keyword

 A simple tape copy of 'remix mono 6' of “Blackbird” was made in the control room of EMI Studio Two on August 27th, 1968, this being considered the finished mono mix of the song at this time.
 This tape copy, along with three other tape copies made on this day, were taken away by roadie Mal Evans, no doubt to be reviewed by The Beatles.

 Both the stereo and mono mixes that were released to the public were made on October 13th, 1968, by George Martin and engineers Ken Scott and John Smith in the control room of EMI Studio Two.
 The stereo mix was done first, only one attempt being needed for both the stereo and mono mixes.
 The mono mix, for some reason, was designated “remix 10” even though only six mono mixes were attempted thus far.
-The only notable difference between the stereo and mono mixes is the placement of the bird sound effects, which were added to the song at this mixing stage.
+The only notable difference between the stereo and mono mixes is the placement of bird sound effects, which were added to the song at this mixing stage.
 The mono mix leaves the open space in the song completely quiet – quiet enough to pick up the sound of actual birds singing during Paul's outdoor performance - while the stereo mix includes the blackbirds from the sound-effects tape chirping nicely in the open space of the song.

 Sometime in January of 1969, during the recording of Mary Hopkin's album “Postcard,” Paul and British folk singer Donovan, both of which performed on the album, were recorded singing and doodling on acoustic guitars while engineers were setting up equipment and adjusting the mix.
 Among the songs they ran through was “Blackbird,” Paul including a convincing blackbird imitation in between the vocal lines.
 He also stops the song at one point to explain to Donovan, “I sang the song to Diana Ross the other night – she took offense!...not really.”

-Sometime in 1996, George Martin and Geoff Emerick returned to the master tapes of “Blackbird” to create a stereo mix of 'take 4' as mentioned above.
-This was included on the comilation album “Anthology 3” to give a clear perspective of how the song was recorded.
+Sometime in 1996, George Martin and Geoff Emerick returned to the master tapes of “Blackbird” to create a stereo mix of 'take 23' as mentioned above.
+This was included on the compilation album “Anthology 3” to give a clear perspective of how the song was recorded.

 Song Structure and Style